BANDAR HILIR, MELAKA

 ROYAL MALAYSIAN NAVY MUSEUM

 A museum that exhibits items used by the Royal Malaysian Navy.
-Exhibits include photos of admirals, medals of honor, etc. The museum was previously located at the Royal Malaysian Navy base in Lumut, Perak.
+Also known as Muzium TLDM, exhibits include photos of admirals, medals of honor, etc. The museum was previously located at the Royal Malaysian Navy base in Lumut, Perak.
 It was then relocated to Melaka to take advantage of the larger number of tourists, both local and foreign visitors.
 The new location of the Naval Museum was opened to the public on October 28, 1995.

 Ex - KD Sri Trengganu.
 RMN Patrol Craft